Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Overview of certification and transaction streams

 \section{Overview of certification and transaction streams}

-In this section, we present general properties of $ \mathcal{C} $ and $ \mathcal{T} $ in order to gain a better understanding of their structure and dynamics.
-We start by studying the activities (see definition \ref{def:activity}) of the certification stream $ \mathcal{C}$, and of the transaction stream between members $ \mathcal{T}_{MM} $.
-Figure \ref{fig:activity} shows the 30 days rolling sum of these activities from March 2017 to March 2019.
-It appears clearly that they follow very similar trends over this period.
-A first growth period goes from March 2017 to April 2018 before a strong decrease in activity until early October 2018.
-Since then, both transaction and certification activities increase, with more volatility for transactions.
+In this section, we study general properties of $ \mathcal{C} $ and $ \mathcal{T} $ in order to gain a better understanding of their structures and dynamics.
+We start by studying the activities of the certification stream $ \mathcal{C}$, and of the transaction stream between members $ \mathcal{T}_{MM} $.
+Figure \ref{fig:activity} shows the 30 days rolling sum of both activities, the red curve showing the certification activity while the blue curve shows the transaction activity.
+As can easily be seen, both activities are strongly correlated and follow very similar trends.
+We can observe a first growth period going from March 2017 to April 2018 before a strong decrease in activity until early October 2018.
+Since then, both transaction's and certification's activities are increasing with a little more volatility on the transactions' side.

-\begin{observation} The certification dynamics is strongly correlated to the number of transactions among members. \end{observation}
+\begin{observation} The certification dynamics is strongly correlated the one of transactions among members. \end{observation}

-By aggregating interactions into a static graph, we obtain two induced directed graphs $ G\left( \mathcal{C} \right) $ and $G \left( \mathcal{T}_{MM} \right) $ (see definition \ref{def:graph_induced}).
-Figure \ref{fig:degree_distribution} shows the in and out-degree distributions of each graph.
-The out-degree of a node in $G \left( \mathcal{C} \right)$ is the number of certifications given by this member, while its in-degree is the number of certifications it received.
-In $G \left( \mathcal{T}_{MM} \right) $, the out-degree of a node is the number of transactions initiated by this member, while its in-degree is the number of transactions it received.
-First, note that there is no node with an in-degree smaller than $5$ in $ G \left( \mathcal{C} \right) $ because the minimum number of certifications required to become a member is set to $5$ in the current implementation of $\breve{G}1$ \cite{g1}.
-Both graphs clearly display a heavy tailed degree distribution meaning that some members are involved in many more certifications or transactions than the majority.
+If the activity of a stream gives a rough idea of the global dynamics, the induced graph can be used to visualize a simplification of the stream's structure.
+By projecting the interactions on a static graph, we obtain two directed graphs $ G\left( \mathcal{C} \right) $ and $G \left( \mathcal{T}_{MM} \right) $.
+In figure \ref{fig:degree_distribution}, we show the in and out degree distributions of each graph.
+The left plot shows the distributions for $ G\left( \mathcal{C} \right) $ while the right plot shows the distributions for $G \left( \mathcal{T}_{MM} \right) $.
+Both graphs clearly display a heavy tail degree distribution meaning that some members have much larger certification and transaction neighborhoods than the majority of members.

-\begin{observation} The certification graph and the member transaction graph have heterogeneous in and out degree distributions. \end{observation}
+\begin{observation} Both the cortification graph and the member transaction graph have a heterogeneous degree distribution. \end{observation}

+Figure \ref{fig:wot} shows a representation of $G \left( \mathcal{C} \right) $ and was obtained from \cite{WoT_visual}.
+Note that, although this is not the focus of this paper, $G \left( \mathcal{C} \right) $ seems to have an interesting community structure.